hyo1411/saleae-logic-ISO7816-smartcard-Analyser/doc/README.md

 ![LRC verification][t1-lrc]
 **For the time being CRC checksum is not supported yet!**

-Also S/R frames are supported, but no details is about their content is presented:
+Also S/R frames are supported, but no details about their content is presented:
 ![T1 sample S-block][t1-sblock]